lorilorimori/spiral-knights-worldbuilding/README.md

-# Worldbuilding of Spiral Knight
+# Worldbuilding of Spiral Knights

 This repository contains the sources of a study of Spiral Knights fictional setting, lore, mythology, and its worldbuilding -- [`src/lib/burning_stars.mdx`](./src/lib/burning_stars.md), -- and its additional materials.